 [A photo of a white non-binary person wearing a long sword earring and shirt with pomegranates.]

-Kairos Looney is a playwright and gatherer of petunias.
-Their plays vary in size.
-Some of their plays, like House of Telescopes are big, impossible plays about autistic, trans & femme protagonists who create inner worlds to survive outer material conditions.
-Some of their plays, like Salt Kid Watches Brooklyn Burn, are biomythographic punk rock concerts.
-Some of their plays, like Tom, are one person poems.
-Some of their plays, like Creation, satirize settler coloniality in North America.
-All their plays live in the legacy of theatremaker Liz Swados, who first taught them to write from the interiority of a supposed foe, or as Mz Lz said, ‘from the back door.’
+Kairos Looney is a playwright and petunia gatherer.
+They write plays to scale.
+Some of their plays, like House of Telescopes, Radclyffe and the Archivist, and Berserk: or, Twylah’s in from Make-Believe, are big, impossible plays about autistic, trans & femme protagonists who create inner worlds to survive material conditions.
+Another of their plays, Salt Kid Watches Brooklyn Burn, is a biomythographic punk rock concert.
+Another play, Show Tom, is a one person elegaic epic poem.
+Some more of their plays, like Creation, call on the ridiculous to satirize settler coloniality, and others, like Eel, dramatize the obsessive voyeurism of eggs, and make odd the desire to capture what- or whomever is beyond one’s own experience.
+All Kairos’ plays live in the legacy of theatremaker Liz Swados, who first taught them to write from the interiority of a supposed foe, or as Mz Lz said, ‘from the back door.’
 Kairos’ plays are often absurdist, earnest, fantastical, speculative, and musical.
 Often they draw from biomimicry and echolalia.
 Often they want the world to end, and think plays can help.
 Help us start again.

 Kairos is transgender and categorized as white.
 They employ author James Baldwin’s concept of categorization to stipulate the unreal global racial imaginaries undergirding the very real consequences of global white-body supremacy.
 Words they might use to describe themself are sapphic fag, femme, and gender derider.
 They use they/them intentionally as a communication of their gender fluidity, and as a practical attestation to the plurality of all life - i.e. a rejection of the individualization embedded within capitalism.
 Gender is a colonial fiction.